RED LIGHT CAMERAS

 radar) in California.

 She also voted to put an additional LA County-wide sales tax, to go to Metro, on the Nov.
-2016 ballot.
+2016 ballot - and it passed.
 (See Measure M on the Action/Legis page, for more about that tax.)

 It's rare for a city's local paper to